 The regulations also provide that if a taxpayer is eligible to but does not claim a student as a dependent, only the student can claim the education credit for the student’s qualified tuition and related expenses.

 Medical Expenses – Solely for the purpose of deducting medical expenses, a child of divorced parents is considered to be a dependent of both parents (so that each parent may deduct the medical expenses he or she pays for the child.)

 Example – Bob and Jan are divorced and have two minor children.
 Jan claims the children as dependents and Bob pays their medical insurance and other medical expenses.
 Under the exception, because Jan claims them as dependents, Bob can claim the medical expenses that he pays.

-Kiddie Tax - To prevent parents from placing investments in their children’s names to take advantage of the child’s lower tax rate, Congress several years back created what is referred to as the “Kiddie Tax.”
-Under the Kiddie Tax, a child’s investment income in excess of an annual floor amount ($1,900 for 2011) is taxed at the parent’s tax rate rather than the child’s.
+Kiddie Tax - To prevent parents from placing investments in their children’s names to take advantage of the child’s lower tax rate, Congress many years back created what is referred to as the “Kiddie Tax.”
+Under the Kiddie Tax, a child’s investment income in excess of an annual floor amount, $2,100 for both 2015 and 2016 is taxed at the parent’s tax rate rather than the child’s.
 These rules generally apply to children under the age of 19 or those that are full-time students under the age of 24.
 For divorced or separated parents, the tax code provides the following rules to determine which parent’s return will be used to determine the tax rates used:

 • Parents are married: If the child's parents file separate returns, the return of the parent with the greater taxable income is used.